n. Provisions, Contingent liabilities and contingent assets Provisions

 a.
 Allowance for trade receivables

-Trade receivables do not carry any interest and are stated at their normal value as reduced by appropriate allowance for expected credit loss (“ECL").
+Trade receivables do not carry any interest and are stated at their normal value as reduced by appropriate allowance for expected credit loss (“ECL”).
 The Company recognises impairment loss allowance based on management judgment and the financial position of customers.
-For recognition of impairment loss, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
-The carrying value of allowance for credit impairment and ECL is ' 83.93 Crore as at March 31, 2024 (previous year: ' 83.91 Crore), refer Note 10.2.
+For recognition of impairment loss, the Company follows ‘simplified approach’ on trade receivables.
+It recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
+The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+Details on movement in allowance for credit impairment and expected credit loss are given in Note 10.2.

 b.
 Taxes

 Deferred tax assets are recognised for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits, future tax planning strategies.
-The Company has unabsorbed depreciation, business losses and capital losses details of which are given in Note 33.3.
+The Company has unabsorbed depreciation and brought forward losses details of which are given in Note 32.3.

 c.
 Defined benefit plans (gratuity benefits)